Nik Collection is a set of plugins that were developed to assist in photo editing.

 Color Efex Pro is a powerful plugin that offers more than 55 color filters and editing tools.
-The editing options with Color Efex Pro plugin are endless especially when it comes to color enhancing.
+The editing options with the Color Efex Pro plugin are endless especially when it comes to color enhancement.

 For this example, I chose a photo that was shot a bit too dark.
 We’ll use the Color Efex Pro plugin to brighten and add vibrancy to our image.

 When you open the Color Efex Pro plugin you’ll see Filter Library and Recipes listed on the left.

 To access all of the available filters select “Filter Library” in the top left corner and click on “All”.
 This will open a drop-down menu of all the Color Efex Pro filters.